 Medical leave is absence to care for a personal serious health condition, as confirmed by the employee's Healthcare provider.
+Faculty should review the Faculty Leave webpage for more information.

 Staff who have at least a year of service at Northwestern University AND who have worked at least 1,250 hours within the past continuous 12 months, are eligible for The Family and Medical Leave Act (FMLA) to coincide with their medical leave.
 FMLA provides certain employees with up to 12 weeks of unpaid, job-protected leave per year.
 It also requires that their group health benefits be maintained during the leave.

 Employees who are not eligible for FMLA should contact the Benefits Division to discuss their options.
-In some instances, they may be referred to our Office of Equity to request medical leave as an accommodation under the American's with Disabilities Act (ADA).
+In some instances, they may be referred to our Office of Equity to request medical leave as an accommodation under the Americans with Disabilities Act (ADA).

 Holding the job

 For FMLA eligible employees, the job is held for up to 12 weeks in any 12 month period.
 In the case of intermittent leave or a reduced work schedule, the job is held for the time equivalent of 12 weeks of the employee's work schedule.
 If department operations permit, the employing department may hold the job beyond 12 weeks.
+Employees must use their accruals of Incidental Sick, PFH and vacation time to remain in pay while on this type of leave.
+Once you have exhausted all paid time, then unpaid Excused Absence is used

-Staff members who need additional leave but have lost job protection by exhausting their FMLA and/or EST, should contact our Office of Equal Opportunity and Access to request additional leave as an accommodation under the American's with Disabilities Act.
+Staff members who need additional leave but have lost job protection by exhausting their FMLA and/or EST, should contact our Office of Equal Opportunity and Access to request additional leave as an accommodation under the Americans with Disabilities Act.

 Benefits eligible staff who have at least six months of continuous service with Northwestern University are eligible for Extended Sick Time (EST) benefits.
 EST pays out at 100% of the employee's salary, after satisfying a seven consecutive day wait period.
 Incidental Sick Time (IST), vacation, and personal floating holiday time can be used to cover the seven day wait period.
 EST benefits do not apply to intermittent medical leaves.